 In a sense, that is the product of a withdrawal agreement process, which was repeatedly at the time compared to a divorce.
 In a divorce, people often agree very specific visitation rights.
 That does not preclude people engaging, re-engaging and having multiple other ways of engaging.

 As I acknowledged, there will always need to be specific mechanisms by which, for example, specific decisions are signed off about the operation of the protocol related to grace periods or anything else, but you still have no end of opportunities for engagement.
 To give an example, when the UK was a member of the EU, it attended the European Council at leaders level, but it also attended the General Affairs Council, ECOFIN and all the other ministerial fora where decisions are signed off.
-That did not stop Ministers meeting one another all the time and discussing EUrelated issues.
+That did not stop Ministers meeting one another all the time and discussing EU-related issues.
 People did not think that that all had to be codified and set down.

 We should be as active as possible in terms of engagement.
 That really argues in favour of something like observer status for Northern Ireland representatives, MLAs, MPs or both.
 It probably makes more sense for it to be MLAs, purely because they have the locus in terms of the operation of the Windsor Framework and MPs are elected to a national sovereign Parliament.
 That observer status is something that I am keen to continue arguing for.
 I am not under any illusions that certainly the current and possibly soon to be outgoing UK Government are going to be arguing in favour of it, but I still think it makes sense and is a reflection of our unique set of relationships.